 My most memorable was performing at the 2010 FIFA World Cup Kick-off celebration in South Africa.
-Second to that was performing at the 46664 Nelson Mandela's 90th birthday dinner and concert in Hyde Park, London in 2008.
+Second to that was performing at the 46664 Nelson Mandela's 90th birthday are asked by the interviewer to obtain information about the other person/s. dinner and concert in Hyde Park, London in 2008.
 Performing before an audience of about 50 000 was electrifying!
 I don't think I can find the right words to describe it actually.
 But it was certainly an honour!